Key takeaways

 Keep in mind that not all EV companies are created equal – some are further along with their technology and developments than others.
 Do your homework to find out which companies are best positioned for the future.
 Many EV stocks are still highly speculative and can be suitable for investors who have a higher risk tolerance.

-As such, exchange-traded funds (ETFs) are a popular option for gaining exposure to a variety of securities in the EV world, including battery makers and clean energy companies, alongside tech companies that make the communications and charging systems that EVs require to function.
+Exchange-traded funds (ETFs) are an option for gaining exposure to a variety of securities in the EV world, including battery makers and clean energy companies, alongside tech companies that make the communications and charging systems that EVs require to function.
 While some ETFs are comprised exclusively of companies that are just looking to expand into the EV world, others allow investment into blue-chip “legacy” automotive stocks.
 ETFs offer streamlined diversification, thus exposing you to less risk than you would be if investing in a single company or stock.
+That being said, please be sure to keep in mind that diversification does not guarantee a profit or protect against a loss.
 Consider speaking to an advisor if you need help making an investment decision.

 References